Gimbels: Pittsburgh flagship

 In Pittsburgh, Starrett & van Vleck designed the downtown flagship of the Gimbels Department Store, which was built in 1914 at 339 Sixth Avenue.
 After Gimbels ceased operations in the late 1980s, the building sat vacant for several years and was redeveloped in the 1990s for retail, home to, among other shops, the first Barnes & Noble to open in Pittsburgh.
 In 2002, another redevelopment changed the building to offices, and is now home to the Heinz 57 Center.
 In 1997, it was added to the list of historic landmarks by the Pittsburgh History and Landmarks Foundation.

 Relationship to Saks

 Saks was founded by Horace Saks in New York City.
 In 1923, Gimbels purchased Saks, which became a subsidiary of Gimbel Brothers, Incorporated, a publicly traded company.
 Adam Long Gimbel, grandson of the founder of Gimbels, Adam Gimbel, turned Saks into a national brand.
 In 1973, Brown & Williamson, who later formed BATUS Inc., acquired Gimbel Bros. and the Saks Fifth Avenue brand.
 BATUS closed Gimbels in 1986, and subsequently sold Saks to Investcorp S.A. in 1990.

-In popular culture

-Gimbels is featured prominently in Fitzwilly, a 1967 Christmas classic heist film.

-Although the store had been closed for sixteen years, the New York City location was a primary setting for the 2003 film Elf.
-Exterior shots were filmed at the Textile Building at 295 Fifth Avenue with visual effects added later, while interior shots were filmed in the 34th Street Macy's flagship store.

-In The Goldbergs, Erica, played by Hayley Orrantia, was portrayed working as a cashier in Gimbels' Philadelphia store.
-The series, set in the 1980s, also depicts the closing of Gimbels.

-Gimbel Brothers is the department store Number Five breaks into to remove the mannequin Dolores in "Run Boy Run", the second episode of Netflix's The Umbrella Academy.

-Gimbels was the main rival to Macy's in Miracle on 34th Street (1947), and "Mr. Gimbel" even tries to show up Mr. Macy in thanking Kris Kringle for the new policy of referring customers to another store for Christmas shopping.

-The 2021 remake of West Side Story has the lead character Maria and her friends working at Gimbels as cleaning ladies.